Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/content-starting.md

 <img src="../images/boards-storages-access.png" alt="Accessing boards and cloud storages in Slingshot" width="100%"/>

-In the _Content_ main navigation item you can find both boards and cloud storages.
+In the _Content_ tab you can find both boards and cloud storages.
 If you bookmark one of the boards to keep it at hand, you can also find it in your Personal Overview.
 Follow the links for further details about [overviews](overviews.md).

 ### Which Cloud Storages Can I Connect?